Seneca-ICTOER/OSL745/docs/Assignments/assignment1.md

 Upload the following to the Assignment 2 folder on blackboard:

 - Output from the Assignment 2 check script (a2output.txt)
-- A screenshot showing your first blog post on wordpress
-- A screenshot showing your second blog post on wordpress
+- A screenshot showing your blog post on wordpress

 ## Rubric